 The following is in effect as of Thursday, August 12, 2021:

-- Visitors must be at least 18 years of age.
+- Of the limited visitors, individuals must be at least 18 years of age.
 An exception may be made if a patient is at the end of life.

-- Patients who have tested positive for COVID-19, or who are pending COVID-19 test results, are not permitted visitors.
+- Patients who have tested positive for COVID-19, or who are pending COVID-19 test results, are not allowed visitors.

-- Labor and Delivery/Postpartum: New mothers are permitted one adult overnight visitor (deemed a support person).
+- Labor & Delivery/Postpartum: New mothers are permitted one adult visitor (deemed a support person) who is permitted to stay overnight.
 Visitors are not permitted for diagnostic testing.

 - A patient at the end of life is permitted two visitors and a clergyman.
 An exception may be made on a case-by-case basis.